 -

 Check your HDMI cable quality.
-Ensure you're using a Certified High Speed cable rated for your resolution.
-Many generic cables fail when handling 4K/HDR bandwidths.
+Ensure you're using a Certified Premium High Speed or Ultra High Speed HDMI cable rated for your resolution.
+Standard High Speed cables (10.2 Gbps) cannot reliably handle 4K/HDR bandwidths.

 -